 The repurposing of the Red Barn Gallery for collections storage and exhibit space was made possible through major grants from the State Historical Society of Iowa (HRDP grant), Bravo Greater Des Moines, and the Roy J. Carver Charitable Trust, along with gifts from a number of individuals and families.

-In July, we will host an art exhibit in conjunction with Ioway Culture Day, featuring works by six contemporary Ioway artists.
+We are hosting an art exhibit in the gallery of the Visitor Center featuring works by six contemporary Ioway artists.
 These works look, in different ways, at our historical and modern relationships to the land and to wildness.